martinreynaert/TICCL/README.md

 For unspecified XML, the text will be extracted from the ``<t>`` nodes in the XML.

+For FoLiA XML, the C++ ticcltools module ``FoLiA-stats`` is invoked.
+In fact, this module can also provide n-gram lists.

+For plain XML or TXT the C++ ticcltools module ``TICCL-stats`` is invoked.
+This is to data less well developed than the FoLiA module.

 In fact, the module invoked will derive a frequency list for your corpus from your input files.
 This entails that in case you already have a frequency file, or even in case that you only have a frequency